adrn/delicatessen/README.md

 # delicatessen

-Serving you all the finest plots at online.tess.science
+Serving you all the finest visualizations at online.tess.science